Psychoanalytic studies (M16) full-time

 As a student on this course, you will also be able to enjoy our popular Development of psychoanalytic theory lecture series, free of charge.

-This strand of the course will give you the opportunity to develop your own interests in fields of cultural, social and political life, and examine what a psychoanalytic perspective offers in deepening your understanding of them.
+You will have the opportunity to develop your own interests in fields of cultural, social and political life, and examine what a psychoanalytic perspective offers in deepening your understanding of them.
 Our emphasis is mainly cultural but the social and political unit will also enable you to explore social and political life through a psychoanalytic lens.
 Seminar leaders are major contributors to the field of psychoanalysis and culture.

 Topics chosen for Dissertations are extremely varied, ranging from consideration of specific works of culture, to political events, to aspects of professional work.
 The programme encourages you to make individual choices, and to develop your own kinds of psychoanalytic understanding through the subjects they choose.
 Some guidance is provided during the programme on various approaches to psychoanalytical study and research.